 Related: IP Address

-MB (Megabyte): While megabits is typically used to describe data transmission speed, megabyte is most often used to describe the size of computer files and storage capacity (though a notable exception to this rule is the digital gaming service Steam, which measures its download rate in Megabytes Per Second).
+MB (Megabyte): While megabits are typically used to describe data transmission speed, megabyte is most often used to describe the size of computer files and storage capacity.
 Officially, 1MB equals 1,000KB though it's still common to see it defined as 1,024KB (which is now formally known as a mebibyte - MiB).

 Mobile broadband: High-speed internet access via mobile network signals, as opposed to fixed lines.
 This was first made possible with the third generation of mobile networks, with later developments and generations providing greater speeds.